calendulish/ipf-tools/README.md

-# treeofsavior-tools
-Collection of tools for the Tree of Savior MMO (Project R1)

 ## IPF tools
 You can use ipf.py to work with IPF archives.
 It can be used as a command-line tool with a `tar`-like syntax: